-McDaniel has assigned approximately 1,346 MMboe of risked (2,244 MMboe unrisked) Best Estimate Contingent Resources to the Dover West assets as at December 31, 2019.
 Athabasca has a 100% working interest in its Dover West assets which are located 90 kilometers north of Fort McMurray.
 The Dover West assets are geologically unique in that they contain three primary bitumen reservoirs.
-The bitumen reservoirs booked in the contingent resource includes the McMurray Formation and the Wabiskaw member of the Clearwater Formation (the Dover West Sands); Athabasca see further resource potential in the Leduc and Cooking Lake formations of the Devonian Woodbend Group (the Dover West Carbonates) which are not booked.
-As of December 31, 2019, the Dover West assets were comprised of a large contiguous land base of approximately 155,000 net acres.
+The bitumen reservoirs booked in the contingent resource includes the McMurray formation and the Wabiskaw member of the Clearwater Formation (the Dover West Sands).
+Athabasca sees further resource potential in the Leduc and Cooking Lake Formation of the Devonian Woodbend Group (the Dover West Carbonates) which are not booked.
+As of December 31, 2020, the Dover West assets were comprised of a large contiguous land base of approximately 156,000 net acres.
+McDaniel evaluated the Dover West Sands asset and determined that the unrisked technical volumes were unchanged (2,244 MMboe unrisked Best Estimate Contingent Resources, 449 MMboe risked Best Estimate Contingent Resources); however, because the volumes are currently sub-economic using the year-end 2020 Price Forecast, the project maturity sub-class for the Dover West Sands was changed to Development Not Viable from Development On Hold.
+For further details about the Dover West assets, please see "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".